ishaanshah/GSoC-Proposal/Proposal.md

 Buffer Period.
 Work on optional ideas.

 # After GSoC / Optional Ideas
 I will like to continue working with ListenBrainz after Summer of Code.
 This project aims at setting up basic architecture for generating statistics with Apache Spark.
-Addition of more statistics will be relatively easy.
+The addition of more statistics will be relatively easy.
 ## AcousticBrainz integration
-AcousticBrainz provides lot of useful information such as **Danceability**, **BPM** and the general **Tone** of a recording.
-This can be used to provide insightful information about users listening habits and can be used by recommendation engine.
+AcousticBrainz provides a lot of useful information such as **Danceability**, **BPM** and the general **Tone** of a recording.
+This can be used to provide insightful information about users listening habits and can be used by the recommendation engine.
 ## Entity Graphs
-These graphs will show details about varios entities like artists, recordings and releases.
+These graphs will show details about various entities like artists, recordings and releases.

 # About Me
 I am a first year student at the International Institute of Information Technology, Hyderabad.
 I started working with ListenBrainz since January and have learned quite a few things along the way.
 You can find the list of Pull Requests that I have made over [here](https://github.com/metabrainz/listenbrainz-server/pulls?q=author%3Aishaanshah).